 Zoar is a tiny village located in the state of Ohio.
 With a population of 173 people and just one neighborhood, Zoar is the 790th largest community in Ohio.
-Zoar has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Zoar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Zoar real estate is some of the most expensive in Ohio, although Zoar house values don't compare to the most expensive real estate in the U.S.

-Zoar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Zoar is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Zoar is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Zoar who work in teaching (14.85%), sales jobs (13.86%), and law enforcement and fire fighting (13.86%).
+There are especially a lot of people living in Zoar who work in sales jobs (13.89%), law enforcement and fire fighting (12.96%), and teaching (12.96%).

 And if you like science, one thing you'll find is that Zoar has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.